Frequently Asked Questions

 Final payments are due no later than the day of your party, and we only accept cash or money order off site on the day of your event.
 If you book a party with us, yet fail to make your deposit within 24 hours of speaking with us, we re-open your spot, and make it available to be booked by someone else.
 If you still wanted to book with us, you will need to re-book with us according to availability.
 At that time you would need to make the deposit that same day.
 Due to demand we are unable to hold spots for anyone longer than 24 hours.

 How do I make a deposit?

-Deposits can be made by in person or over the phone by debit, credit, cash or money order.
+Deposits can be made in person or over the phone by debit, credit, cash or money order.
 All deposits are NON-REFUNDABLE.
 Please make all money orders payable to Once Upon A Dream Parties.
-Call or e-mail us with any questions regarding your deposits at 864-421-2472
+Call us with any questions regarding your deposits at 864-421-2472

 How far do you travel?

-We will travel up to 35 miles for events with no travel charge to you.
-Any parties located between 35 miles to 45 miles from us have a $25.00 trip charge.
-We determine mileage via Yahoo maps, and are located in Greenville, SC.
+We will travel up to 35 miles from our venue for events with no travel fee to you.
+Any parties located between 35 miles to 45 miles from us have a $25.00 trip fee.
 Any parties located between 45 miles and 60 miles from us have a $50.00 trip fee.
 We do not usually travel over 60 miles for events.